cs10/Alonzo/README.md

 Alonzo is the sassy (and helpful!) bot for CS10.
 He's our mascot.
 Alonzo has attitude, but that's OK, because he's pretty awesome in general!
 He's a big help to everyone on the team!

-This [CS10][awemest-class]'s version of GitHub's Campfire bot, hubot.
-He's awesome!
+Alonzo is [CS10][awesomest-class]'s version of GitHub's Campfire bot, hubot.
+Currently, Alonzo is configured to work with our staff HipChat instance.

-This version is designed to be deployed on Heroku.

-## Alonzo Needs More Brains...
-Anyone can contribute!
-Read below and then submit a pull-request!
-(Or file and issue.)
+## Current Functionality
+##### Caution: This is may not be up to date always...
+Documentation is hard, man.
+#### CS10 Tools
+* bCourses interaction for lab check offs and slip days
+* Slip days are handled through a web endpoint /slipdays/:sid
+* Commands:
+	@Alonzo locker -- show the locker combo
+	@Alonzo links  -- give common links to TAs.
+	@Alonzo todo @user `task` -- assign that person a task in Asana.
+	@Alonzo shorten `url` -- Get a bjc.link short URL
+#### Fun Stuff & Useful Tools!
+* @Alonzo question -- query wolfram alpha
+* ++ and -- score tracking are built in.
+Award your favorite TA some points!
+* Meme generation is built in (@Alonzo <Meme Text>)
+* Something called Hubots Against Humanity...idk what that's about. ;)
+* Google Translate, Google Maps, Google Images!
+* XKCD, of course!
+* Url, base64 encoding and decoding as well as a bunch of hashing functions
+* Specific Images of:
+	* Programmer Ryan Gosling
+	* Pugs
+	* Pusheen The Cat
+	* Octocats!
+#### Please see the full list of [generated commands][help].

+### Our class use of 'chat-ops' is described in the [TA-Ops](https://github.com/cs10/TA-Ops) repo.

 ## Setup Alonzo
 Alonzo is designed to be deployed on Heroku and connected to HipChat.
-This will give the basics of getting up to speed with Alonzo.
-Alonzo has already gone through initial deployments, so it should be easy to update.

-1. Checkout out the main [Hubout Docs][hubot-docs]
-2. As well as the [hipchat-adapter][hc-adap] docs.
+The initial setup has already been done, so adapting Alonzo should be easy.

+1. Clone this repo to your machine.
-3. These are the dependencies you should have:
+2. These are the dependencies you should have:
     `node` (with `npm`) and the `heroku-toolbelt`
     On OS X systems, [`brew`](brew) is a good way to install these.
-4. If you have just cloned the repo, you should make sure to `npm install`.
+3. If you have just cloned the repo, you should make sure to `npm install`.
-5. When you're adding scripts be sure to `npm install --save DEP` so others don't run into any issues!
+4. When you're adding scripts be sure to `npm install --save DEP` so others don't run into any issues!
-6. To update Herkou:
+5. To update Herkou:
     ```
     git push heroku master
-    heroku restart
     heroku logs # make sure nothing broke!
     ```
 7. All of the CS10 config values can be found in the file `.env [Alonzo]` (in a separate repo).
 The values are on Heroku or other places.
 You should be able to find where it is, if you have access. :)